Whiskey Glazed Smoked Pork ChopsJune 7, 2018 11:02 am Leave your thoughts Jump to recipe

 - 1 TBS vegetable oil

-Remove from heat and pour any remaining glaze on top.
-Sprinkle with pomegranate seeds (optional).
+- Remove from heat and plate.
+Top with pomegranate seeds if desired.

 Categorized in: Bacon Recipes